apjanes/lemon-exercise/README.md

 In a production application, particularly with high traffic, database concurrency needs better management.
 The use of timestamped version columns and concurrency checks would be benefical.
 The decision as to whether to practice optimistic or pessimistic concurrency management will depend on the nature of the production application.
 In the case of a task list, concurrency issues are low due to most lists being keyed to a restricted number of users with high levels of concurrent access being unlikely.

-# Code quality
-## Warnings as errors
-All projects are configured to treat compiler warnings as errors, enforcing a consistent level of code quality across the entire solution.
-A shared .editorconfig file defines and customizes code style and analysis rules, ensuring uniform formatting and adherence to best practices.
-However, certain rules are intentionally relaxed for specific contexts to balance readability and practicality.
-For example, the restriction on using underscores in C# identifiers is lifted for test methods, allowing the descriptive Subject_Action_Expectation naming convention that clearly communicates a test’s purpose and intent.

-# Testing
-As part of this exercise, several unit tests have been included.
-While not comprehensive, they demonstrate my approach and understanding of test design.
-Each code assembly has a matching test assembly, with test classes aligned directly to the components they verify.
-The folder structure within each test project mirrors that of the corresponding code assembly for clarity and organization.

-An understanding of the role of interfaces and mocks is demonstrated, ensuring that tests remain repeatable and focused solely on the unit under test.
-The inclusion of database tests using an in-memory database context—with unique database names to prevent cross-test interference—further illustrates a clear approach to maintaining isolation and reliability in testing.

-In a real-world application, additional tests would be implemented but were omitted here due to time constraints.
-The UI could be covered with Jest unit tests, integration tests could verify interactions between components, and browser automation tests could validate complete end-to-end functionality.
-Each of these testing layers introduces its own challenges and trade-offs - for example, managing and maintaining realistic test data that can be easily reset between runs while avoiding "test bleed" in browser automation test.

-Automated testing in general presents some challenges and trade-offs like balancing test coverage against development speed, managing the maintenance cost of fragile UI or end-to-end tests, handling asynchronous behavior and state in integration scenarios, and ensuring tests remain fast, deterministic, and meaningful as the application evolves.